CrowdStrike/Cloud-Azure/vm/vmrun.md

 ## Using Run Command on Windows

-The following example runs the Run Command a Windows VM named *myVM* in a resource group named *myResourceGroup*.
+The following example runs the Run Command on a Windows VM named *myVM* in a resource group named *myResourceGroup*.

 Replace the example resource group name, VM name, and script environment variables to run (https://raw.githubusercontent.com/CrowdStrike/falcon-scripts/main/powershell/install/falcon_windows_install.ps1) with your own information.

-For more Azure specific documentation using the Run Command, see [https://docs.microsoft.com/en-us/azure/virtual-machines/linux/run-command](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/run-command)
+For more Azure specific documentation using the Run Command on Windows, see the [Azure docs](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/run-command).

 > [!IMPORTANT]
 > Ensure the target VM's support TLS 1.2 or later.
 If you see errors related to TLS, try prepending `--scripts` with the following: `[Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12;`.